-The aquarium at Riverbanks Zoo and Garden is proud to offer internship experience for qualified students.
+Responsibilities: The Aquarium at Riverbanks Zoo and Garden is proud to offer internship experience for qualified students.
 The purpose of an internship in our Aquarium is to gain an in-depth knowledge of working in a public aquarium.
-At the completion of the internship, you will have a great appreciation for the various facets that make up fish and invertebrate husbandry in a public aquarium environment.
+At the completion of the internship, you will have a greater understanding of maintaining a living collection of fishes and aquatic invertebrates, as well as hands-on skills related to this profession.

 Our Aquarium Reptile Complex, commonly referred to as the ARC, is comprised of five distinct ecosystems showcasing over 125 species of aquatic vertebrates and 200 species of aquatic invertebrates in over 80,000 gallons of water.
 Interns, alongside our staff, will provide the highest standards of care for our living collections, conserving biodiversity through careful utilization of all available resources.